 Related Articles and Books

 National Institute for Learning Outcomes Assessment (2016, May).
-Organizing assignment-design work on your campus: A tool kit of resources and materials.
+Organizing Assignment Charrettes: Resources and Materials for Conducting an Assignment Charrette.
 Urbana, IL: University of Illinois and Indiana University, National Institute for Learning Outcomes Assessment (NILOA).

 As part of its Assignment Library Initiative, NILOA has organized and sponsored a series of assignment-design “charrettes” for faculty from around the country who have applied to participate.
 But what has become increasingly clear is that institutions are interested in organizing their own such events.
 The purpose of this toolkit is to provide materials and resources that can be borrowed and adapted to local circumstances.